Faster Neural Network Training with Approximate Tensor Operations: Introduction

-Encouraged by these results, we turn to approximating the training of Convolutional Neural Networks (CNNs).
-We generalize CRS to approximating multi-channel convolutions and analyze the approximation error to derive the optimal sampling policy.
+We then turn to the more general case of non-linear deep neural networks.
+We show that using sampling-based approximations in the backward pass provides the same convergence guarantees as the exact SGD for bounded weights.
+The convergence result holds for unbounded weights as well if approximation is applied only to the weight gradients and if the activation functions are bounded.

-Inspired by prior works on gradient resilience to partial updates\citep{recht2011hogwild, strom2015scalable, sun2017meprop}, we apply more aggressive approximation of gradient computations.
-This allows us to further reduce the amount of computations by $2\times$ when training on MNIST without affecting the result accuracy.
+We also study a new \emph{TopK-CRS} algorithm which deterministically selects the top-$k$ column-row pairs with the highest norms.
+We show that this algorithm is equivalent to the minimal mean square error estimator (MMSE) in case column-row pairs are pairwise independent with zero mean.

-We demonstrate the utility of our approach on different network architectures and datasets as summarized in Table~\ref{table_summary}.
-CRS approximation saves 30-80\% of the computational cost with little or no degradation in model accuracy.
-The \emph{compute reduction} column shows the relative amount of computations saved by our method in matrix multiplications and convolutions, as we further explain in detail in Section~\ref{sec:mlp}.
+Last, we generalize matrix product approximation to convolutions and analyze the approximation error to derive the optimal sampling policy.
+This allows us to apply approximations to training of convolutional neural networks (CNNs).